-In Post Office MIS an individual invests a particular amount and gets an assured monthly income in the form of interest.
-Under this scheme, the interest that is payable on a monthly basis (starting from the date of deposit) is deposited in your post office savings account.
-The current interest rate on Post Office MIS Account is
+In Post Office MIS an individual invests a particular amount and gets an assured monthly Income in the form of interest.
+The interest which is payable on a monthly Basis (starting from the date of deposit) is deposited in your account.
+The current interest rate on the Post Office MIS Account is

-Post Office Monthly Income Scheme Account cab be prematurely closed after a year.
-However, 2 percent of deduction amount will be charged if the account is closed between 1 year to 3 years.
+The account can be prematurely closed after a year.
+However, 2 percent of the Deduction amount will be charged if the account is closed between 1 year to 3 years.
 And after three years, 1 percent will be deducted.

-|Scheme||Interest Rate 2017-18 (p.a.)||Minimum Deposit||Investment Period|
+|Scheme||Interest Rate (p.a)||Minimum Deposit||Investment Period|

 |Post Office Savings Account||4%||INR 20||NA|